 Even as Vietnam generated controversy nationwide, Colmery urged Legionnaires to support patriotic causes.
 "Get on the beam and help exemplify our first principles of an unselfish service to God and country.
 Grave problems lie ahead," he said.
 "The American Legion needs your help.
 And frankly, in my opinion, the country needs the help of The American Legion."

-A Kansas attorney, Colmery served in World War I as an Army Air Service pilot.
-Drawing upon his personal experiences of returning home from war with little help in planning his future, Colmery was determined to improve the transition for World War II veterans.
+A Kansas attorney, Colmery served stateside during World War I as an Army Air Service pilot.
+Drawing upon his personal experiences of leaving the service with little help in planning his future, Colmery was determined to improve the transition for World War II veterans.

 Holed up in Washington's Mayflower Hotel for five months, Colmery hand-wrote page after page of the GI Bill of 1944, which granted war veterans an array of rights and later served as a pattern for programs to aid Korean War and Vietnam War veterans..